mangolang/documentation/source/index.rst

 =================================

 .. warning::
-   Many pages in this documentation are not ready yet.
+    Mango is in early development; many pages in this documentation are not ready yet.

+Mango is a programming language to help you make large software projects reliable, for browsers and servers.

 .. toctree::
    :maxdepth: 2